Philadelphia Cricket Club

+The Philadelphia Cricket Club is a country club in Pennsylvania, United States, being the oldest of its kind in the country.

-The Philadelphia Cricket Club, founded in 1854, is the oldest country club in the United States.
-It has two locations: Chestnut Hill, Philadelphia, and Flourtown, Pennsylvania.
+The club was established in 1854 in southeastern Pennsylvania, and has two locations, one in Chestnut Hill and the other in Flourtown, north-northwest of downtown Philadelphia.

+Sports practised at the club include cricket, golf, squash, swimming, tennis, platform tennis, pickleball, and padel.

 History

 Founded on February 10, 1854, the Philadelphia Cricket Club is the oldest country club in the United States.
-As the name indicates, the Club was formed by a group of young men of English ancestry who had played the game of cricket as students at the University of Pennsylvania.
+As the name indicates, the club was formed by a group of young men of English ancestry who had played the game of cricket as students at the University of Pennsylvania.
 With the wish to continue to play together after their graduation, they formed the club under the leadership of William Rotch Wister.

 For the first 30 years of the club's existence, the club did not own any grounds and thus played cricket on any grounds available, such as at Camden, New Jersey.
 Then, in 1883, the club “came home” to Chestnut Hill due to the generosity of a benefactor, Henry H. Houston.
 Houston arranged for them to settle down at the club's present location on West Willow Grove Avenue in the St. Martins section of Chestnut Hill.

+One of the most respected bibliographers of golf literature was a long-time member.
+Joseph S.F.
+Murdoch was an American golf bibliographer, author, and collector.
+He was a co-founder of the Golf Collectors Society (now the Golf Heritage Society) and a life member of the British Golf Collectors Society.
+His work in cataloging golf literature, particularly The Library of Golf (1968) and The Game of Golf and the Printed Word, 1566-1985 (1987), remains foundational in the field.

 Location

 The Philadelphia Cricket Club has two locations.
 The original location in Chestnut Hill, Philadelphia where the main offices are located, along with the tennis courts, squash facilities, an eight-lane twenty-five meter swimming pool, and a short nine-hole golf course.
-The second location is ten minutes away in Whitemarsh Township, near Flourtown, which holds two 18-hole golf courses.
+The second location is ten minutes away in Whitemarsh Township, near Flourtown, which has two 18-hole golf courses.

 Sports

 Golf

-When the Golf Association of Philadelphia was organized in 1897, the club was one of four founding members with Merion, Philadelphia Country Club and Aronimink.
+When the Golf Association of Philadelphia was organized in 1897, the club was one of four founding members with Merion, Philadelphia Country Club, and Aronimink.
 Both the Wissahickon and Militia Hill courses have been recognized for their outstanding layouts and course conditions over the years.
-(Wissahickon has been named a top-100 classic course multiple times and Militia Hill a top-25 golf course in Pennsylvania).
+(Wissahickon was ranked #98 in Golf Magazine’s top 100 United States course rankings for 2024-25 and Militia Hill is ranked as a top-25 golf course in Pennsylvania).